 In recent years, the customer service industry in Singapore has huge growth in the development of the demands for better quality of services are getting higher and higher.
 This leads to a better development as more and more companies have decided to integrate and outsource their customer support department to BPO (business process outsourcing) companies that are specialized in offering tailored services such as call centres.
 This is also the reason that setting up a call centre in Singapore has become more and more profitable nowadays.

 Other than customer support and customer service, these types of BPO companies also offer their services in terms of sales support or helpdesk services.

-Once the above licensing is approved by the relevant government agencies in Singapore, the company can decide whether to adopt the on-site premised call center or to use the Cloud-based call center which the latter is more technology driven and is less costly to set up than the on-site premised call center.
+Once the above licensing is approved by the relevant government agencies in Singapore, the company can decide whether to adopt the on-site premised call centre or to use the Cloud-based call centre which the latter is more technology driven and is less costly to set up than the on-site premised call centre.

-A cloud-based call center is also easier to maintain, faster to deploy and set up, has the scalability and flexibility to meet their client’s demands and business requirements plus other benefits which are not found in the traditional on-site call center.
+A cloud-based call centre is also easier to maintain, faster to deploy and set up, has the scalability and flexibility to meet their client’s demands and business requirements plus other benefits which are not found in the traditional on-site call centre.

-Regardless of using the Cloud-based call center or on-site call center, it is important to understand the requirements and the licensing involved before any companies in Singapore wish to setup a call center whether for their own department or a business to cater for their client’s needs.
+Regardless of using the Cloud-based call centre or on-site call centre, it is important to understand the requirements and the licensing involved before any companies in Singapore wish to set up a call centre whether for their own department or a business to cater for their client’s needs.